Demographics of Guatemala: Marriage and childbearing

 The legal age for females to get married in Guatemala was 14, but was raised to 16 with parental consent and 18 without in November 2015.
-This phenomenon, known as child marriage, is prevalent in Central America; in rural areas of Guatemala, 53% of 20 to 24 year-old women married before their 18th birthday.
+This phenomenon, known as child marriage, is prevalent in Central America; in rural areas of Guatemala, 53% of 20 to 24-year-old women married before their 18th birthday.
 Once married, young girls are likely to abandon their education and are exposed to domestic and sexual violence.
 They are no longer seen as girls; their husbands, who are often older men, see them as servants.
 Frequently births are at home.
 Most of these women are isolated without networks of support.

 In most cases, motherhood comes after marriage.
 However, due to the fact that these young women' bodies are not entirely developed, many pregnancies result in high complications and high risks for both the mother and baby, during and after labor.
 Because there is limited access to health services, women in Guatemala choose a different alternative when it comes to the care during and after child delivery.
 Pregnancies before marriage are on the rise and unmarried women make their decision based on their image more than their safety.
 Single Guatemalan women may choose midwives as their health care provider during pregnancy and delivery to avoid feeling ashamed.
 Other women know the midwives in the community personally so they opt for a private healthcare provider.
 Throughout the country, midwives are known as the providers of choice for approximately 80% of the births even though they are not professionally trained.
 This contributes to the increasing infant mortality rate of 100 per 1,000 births as reported in some Guatemalan communities.

-Other demographic statistics

-Demographic statistics according to the World Population Review in 2022.